FudanSELab/codegen4libs/README.md

 - labels_token_length: the length of the the tokenized output.

 - retrieved_imports_info: the retrieved import statements for each tuple.
-- generated_imports_info: the generated import statements for each tuple.
+- retrieved_code: the retrieved method-level code for each tuple.
-- union_gen_ret_imports_info: the union of retrieved import statements and the generated import statements.
-- intersection_gen_ret_imports_info: the intersection of retrieved import statements and the generated import statements.
+- imports: the imported packages of each import statement.
-- similar_code: the retrieved method-level code for each tuple.
+- cluster_imports_info: cluster import information of code.
+- libraries: libraries used by the code.
+- attention_mask: attention mask for the input.

 ### Models Download
 ***